 - Camelback for kids: If your kids are old enough to carry their own day pack, then consider having them carry their own water supply with a Camelback backpack for kids.

-- Picnic blanket: This is the one piece of outdoor gear we always kick ourselves for forgetting.
-If your family hiking plans involve eating lunch on the trail, having a dry, clean picnic blanket to sit on is a real luxury.
+- Picnic blanket: This is the one piece of hiking gear we always kick ourselves for forgetting as we love having a picnic while hiking with our kids.
+If your family hiking plans involve eating lunch on the trail, having a clean & dry compact hiking picnic blanket to sit on is a real luxury.

-- Hiking poles: We tried hiking poles once before a trip to Nepal, but to be honest, we didn’t like them.
-But tons of people swear by them to improve balance and the reduce impact on their knee joints.
+- Hiking poles: Many people consider hiking poles as essential hiking gear, but we tried trekking poles once before a trip to Nepal, but to be honest, we didn’t like them.
+But tons of hikers swear by them to improve balance and the reduce impact on their knee joints.
 Kids likely won’t need hiking poles for health reasons, but they may prefer to use them if they see their parents using them.

 - Binoculars: Kids love using binoculars, but we’ve found through experience that they stay in the day pack unused over 90% of the time.
-Bring binoculars if you have a good chance of spotting wildlife, otherwise leave them at home.
+Our advice is when hiking with kids, bring a pair of good small binoculars if you have a good chance of spotting wildlife, otherwise leave them at home.
+Alternatively, get your child a pair of quality kids binoculars so they can carry them and use them as they choose.

 - A compass and a paper map: Chances are that we all have a compass and hiking trails apps on our phones.
-If you are hiking a less popular route, we recommend bringing a compass and paper map.
+If you are hiking a less popular route with your kids, we recommend bringing a compass and paper map.
 It’s a good chance to teach your kids a fun & valuable survival skill and it’s a good backup in case you drop your phone on a rock or in a creek.
 (Learn how to use a compass)

-- Walkie-talkies: Kids love walkie-talkies and the forest provides great opportunities for kids to run ahead and use them.
-Make sure you buy a good quality pair as ‘toy’ walkie-talkies are usually junk.
+- Walkie-talkies: Kids love walkie-talkies and hiking in the forest provides great opportunities for kids to run ahead and use them.
+Make sure you buy a good quality pair as ‘toy’ walkie-talkies for kids are usually junk.

 - An insect viewer: We bought our kids a bug viewer while hiking in Shenandoah National Park and they loved it!
 The kids loved the challenge of capturing bugs, and then they spent hours looking at the bugs through the insect viewer’s magnifying glass.
 It’s fun and sneakily educational.